-Combined repair involves the removal of large grafts or plugs and the re-implantation of the hair dissected from these grafts, followed by additional camouflage procedures using hair obtained from the donor area.
-A combined repair is the most frequently performed hair transplant repair technique in our hair restoration practice.
+Combined repair involves the removal of large grafts (or “plugs”) and the re-implantation of the hair dissected from these grafts, followed by additional camouflage procedures using hair obtained from the donor area.
+A combined repair is the most frequently performed hair transplant repair technique in our practice.

-In the mid- to late 1990s we performed most of our corrective work with camouflage alone; however, after performing hundreds of hair transplant repairs it became apparent that the patients in whom we achieved the most natural results were the ones who had the most aggressive graft excision prior to the camouflage steps.
-This is particularly important when the problem grafts are large, are located near the frontal hairline (or are in the crown) and have hair that is pointing in the wrong direction.
+In the mid- to late 1990s, we performed most of our corrective work with camouflage alone.
+However, after performing hundreds of repairs it became apparent that the patients in whom we achieved the most natural results were the ones who had the most aggressive graft excision prior to the camouflage steps.
+This is particularly important when the problem grafts are large, are located near the frontal hairline (or are in the crown), and have hair that is pointing in the wrong direction.

 The combined repair procedure is customized for each patient’s specific situation, but consists of the following basic steps:

 - Unnatural looking grafts from bad hair transplant are excised (removed)